Having a crush at work happens effortlessly. According to a survey from Zety:

 It means deleting them from social media or deleting their contacts on your phone.
 At work, it means limiting conversations with this person or even trying to avoid seeing them in person.

-That may be difficult at work so it may also mean leaving your job if those methods above doesn’t work and you really wanted to disconnect from this person.
+That may be difficult at work so it may also mean leaving your job if those methods above don’t work and you really wanted to disconnect from this person.

 As you establish boundaries to emotionally distant yourself you may go through a time of grieving.
 Depending on the extent of your relationship you may feel sadness over losing this relationship.